telerik/ajax-docs/controls/editor/managing-content/content-area-appearance/contentareacssfile-vs-cssfiles.md

 ## Using CssFiles collection

-* Does not affect the built-in **ContentAreaCssFile**—preserves the designed user-friendly experience with content editing.
+* Does not affect the built-in **ContentAreaCssFile**—preserves the designed user-friendly experience with content editing;
+* Stops CSS style progandation and inheritence from the main page;
-* Allows CSS files to be changed/added/removed dynamically.
+* Allows CSS files to be changed/added/removed dynamically;
-* Can be configured with various techniques—via markup, XML file and from the code behind.
+* Can be configured with various techniques—via markup, XML file and from the code behind;
-* Multiple CSS files can be injected into the content area.
+* Multiple CSS files can be injected into the content area;
-* Custom styles cannot be toggled by the **Show/Hide tool**.
+* Custom styles cannot be toggled by the **Show/Hide tool**;
 * Custom styles affect both **Design** and **Preview** modes.

 ## See Also